 Types of Manuscripts

-4. Policy Analyses are critical analyses of public policy and legal issues that have an impact on the education and welfare of children and youth with emotional and behavioral disorders.
+5. Policy Analyses are critical analyses of public policy and legal issues that have an impact on the education and welfare of children and youth with emotional and behavioral disorders.

 Review Process and Criteria

 Guidelines specified in the Publication Manual of the American Psychological Association (6th edition, 2010) should be followed.
 Pay particular attention to the sections concerning guidelines for nonsexist language, avoiding ethnic bias, and referring to people with disabilities using person-first language.

-(b) full name of each author, with highest academic degrees; (c) names of institutions to which each author is affiliated, along with email addresses, AND complete mailing address for contact author, e-mail addresses of all authors; and (d) any acknowledgments, financial disclosure information, author notes, and/or other text that could identify the authors to reviewers.
+1. Title Page.
+Submit a separate title page file with (a) article title; (b) names of all authors; (c) author affiliations, complete mailing address for contact author, e-mail addresses of all authors; and (d) any acknowledgments, financial disclosure information, author notes, or other text that could identify authors to reviewers.

-2. Format: 8½ ´ 11 in. document; 1-in. margins; double spacing, left alignment, Times New Roman, 12-pt. type.
+2. Format.
+8½ x11 in. document; 1-in. margins; double spacing, left alignment, Times New Roman, 12-pt. type for text and tables.
 Include title and abstract.
 Text and table files must be Word text files; no PDFs.

-3. Abstract: An abstract of no more than 200 words should follow the title on the first page of the main text document.
+3. Abstract.
+An abstract of no more than 200 words should follow the title on the first page of the main text document.

-6. Use endnotes sparingly.
+5. Endnotes.
+Use endnotes sparingly.
 Number with Arabic numerals starting with 1 and continuing through the article.
 Example: (see Note 1).
 NO footnotes.

 Submit electronically: https://mc.manuscriptcentral.com/bd

-Editorial Office Contact Information
+Editor Contact Information

-Bryan G. Cook email@example.com
+Bryan G. Cook: email@example.com

-Daniel Maggin firstname.lastname@example.org
+Daniel M. Maggin: firstname.lastname@example.org